-- 1. All coils have same-end supply and return connections. - Steam coils have a factory-installed pressure equalizing valve and a 24" (610mm) long pressure equalizing line which terminates in a 1/2" M.P.T. fitting. - 3.
+- I. All coils have same-end supply and return connections. - 2.
+Steam coils have a factory-installed pressure equalizing valve and a 24" (610mm) long pressure equalizing line which terminates in a 1/2" M.P.T. fitting. - 3.
 Steam/hot water connections may be on the same end as cooling coil connections, but are recommended to be on the opposite end to facilitate piping.
-(Must be opposite end when using MicroTech controls.)
-See Note on page 42 and page 44.
+(Must be opposite end when using MicroTech controls.) - 4.
+Cooling condensate drain pan is shipped in the level position, with the ability to field adjust the slope front-to-back and left-to-right for full condensate draining.

-- 4. Cooling condensate drain pan is shipped sloped down towards the cooling coil connections, but is field-reversible. - Electric heating coil power connections are right end only.
+- Electric heating coil power connections are right end only.
 Junction box has 1" (25mm) and 2" (51mm) (trade size) knockouts, 10-1/2" (267mm) from right end of the unit. - 6.
-For limitations with coil combinations see "Available Coil Combinations" on page 21. - Coil connections are 7/8" I.D. (female) and terminate 9" (229mm) from the end of the unit. - Steam coils are 1-1/8" female (sweat) connections and terminate 9" (229mm) from the end of the unit.
-DX coils (G) have O.D. sweat connections.
-Interconnecting tube is supplied by others.
-See Table 16: DX Coil (G) Connection Tubing" below for correct tubing size. - 9.
-All dimensions are approximate.
+For limitations with coil combinations see "Available Coil Combinations" on page 20. - Coil connections are 7/8" I.D. (female) and terminate 9" (229mm) from the end of the unit. - 8.
+Steam coils are 1-1/8" female (sweat) connections and terminate 9" (229mm) from the end of the unit. - DX coils (G) have O.D. sweat connections Interconnecting tube is supplied by others.
+See Table 9: DX Coil (G) Connection Tubing" below for correct tubing size. - 10.All dimensions are approximate. - 11.
+Abbreviations used in drawing are as follows: - R = Return S = Supply - LL = Liquid Line SL = Suction Line